jneidel/oraclett/README.md

 ```

 This arose out of the need to be required to include the full title each time I
 was to reference a ticket id.
-If you don't need to do this, don't bother with it
-:)
+If that is not requested of you don't bother with it :)

 #### `ticket add`